agarbuno/agarbuno.github.io/_pages/students.md

 horizontal: false
 ---

-As part of the Statistics department I advise research projects for students seeking to conclude their academic programs at ITAM.
+As part of the Statistics department, I advise research projects for students seeking to conclude their academic programs at ITAM.
 I am currently advising undegraduates for the Ba in Applied Mathematics, and the Ba in Actuarial Sciences.
 I am also advising projects for